Home Health Agencies - OASIS

 Each HHA and each

-branch location are allowed two individuals with personal user IDs to
+of their respective branch locations are allowed two individuals with

 submit OASIS assessment information and view CASPER reports.
 It